Working with your Amazon DataSync agent's local console - Amazon DataSync

 2. On the Amazon DataSync Activation - Configuration main menu, enter 2 to begin testing network connectivity.

-When the agent is activated, the Test Network Connectivity option can be initiated without any additional user input, because the Region and endpoint type are taken from the activated agent information.
+If your agent is activated, the Test Network Connectivity option can be initiated without any additional user input, because the Region and endpoint type are taken from the activated agent information.

-Each VPC endpoint displays either a PASSED or FAILED message.
+You see a PASSED or FAILED message.

 Testing your agent's connection to your storage